pazvives/DL-SP22-Project/README.md

        --checkpoint-path <e2e_checkpoint_path>
        Use this option to indicate which e2e checkpoint you want to use for evaluation.
+       This path is expected to be under the demo folder.
        At the moment it is setup to the e2e checkpoint we provided 'best_e2e_checkpoint.pth.tar' Note that it should be a full network checkpoint (e2e), a backbone one would not be valid.